zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

  LIKE existing_table_name
 ```

-**Notes:**
+**Consider the following points:**

--   When a table is created, an error is returned if the same name table exists without specifying the if not exists option.
+-   When a table is created, an error is returned if the same name table exists without specifying the "if not exists" option.
 If the option is specified, no matter whether a same name table exists and even if the source table structure and the target table structure are inconsistent, all return successfully.
 The Meta information of the existing table does not change.
--   The table name and column name are both case insensitive.
-The table name and column name cannot have special characters.
-It can only begin with a letter and include a-z, A-Z, digits, and underline\_.
+-   Both the table name and column name are case insensitive and cannot have special characters.
+It must begin with a letter and can include a-z, A-Z, digits, and underscores \(\_\).
 The name length cannot exceed 128 bytes.
 -   1200 column definitions are allowed in a table.
 -   The data types support Bigint、Double、Boolean、Datetime、Decimal and String, MaxCompute2.0 extends many [data types](../../../../intl.en-US/Product Introduction/Definition/Data types.md).